-I listen to my seventeen-year-old as he rants about being treated as a second-class citizen at school — by government agencies and by businesses — merely because of his age.
-He feels insulted — does not feel protected — when someone tries to hide something from him.
-He is not quite an adult, but he is no longer a child.
-He is, what we used to call, a teen or a young man.
-Yet, he is a teen who will be entering college in a little more than a year.
+I listen to my seventeen-year-old ranting to be treated at college as a second-class citizen— by government agencies and companies— just because of his era.
+He feels insulted when someone tries to hide something from him— he doesn’t feel protected.
+He’s not quite an adult, but he’s not a kid anymore.
+He is, what we used to call, a young guy or a teenager.
+Yet, in a little over a year, he’s a teen who’s going to enter college.

-His attitude and response is no different than his friends— his peers.
-None of them are children any longer, despite the propaganda put out by those who want to force our society back into the repressive eras.
-We hear about children getting pregnant at the age of 9 and 10.
-I read a statistic the other day that 1 in 10 teens is HIV positive, and yet we have taken to calling them children.
-These are far from children.
-These are teens who should have been given information so they have a better future than the HIV pills and death awaiting them.
+His reaction and attitude are no distinct from his friends— his peers.
+None of them are kids anymore, despite the propaganda of those who want to force our society back into the repressive eras.
+We know about the pregnancy of kids aged 9 and 10.
+The other day, I read a statistic that one in ten adolescents is HIV-positive, and yet we took to call them kids.
+They’re far from kids.
+These are adolescents who should have received data in order to have a better future than the pills of HIV and death that await them.

-The so-called religious right fights to keep information about birth control and safe-sex out of our schools using protect the children as their slogans.
-They are doing nothing to protect anyone but their own narrow brand of sensibilities and shame.
-Their children fare no better than anyone else’s child with regard to teen pregnancy and HIV status.
-They feel better because no one is talking about issues that scare and confuse them.
-And our teens are dying or losing their own youth to raising babies.
+The so-called religious right fights to keep birth control and safe-sex information out of our schools using the slogans of protecting the children.
+They do nothing to safeguard anyone but the sensitivity and shame of their own limited brand.
+With respect to teenage pregnancy and HIV status, their kids do not fare better than anybody else’s kid.
+They feel better because nobody is speaking about problems that are frightening and confusing.
+And our teenagers are dying to raise children or losing their own youth.

-So I have to ask— when do we stop putting our own fears above the safety of our teens and young adults?
-When do sane adults tell these religious fanatics to take their fear and their death and keep them away from our kids?
+So I have to ask— when are we going to stop placing our own concerns above our teenagers and young adults ‘ security?
+When are sane adults telling these religious fanatics to take their fear and death away from our children?